OPS-E2E-PPE/VBA-Docs/api/Project.Project.GetDisplayNameFromObjectMatchingID.md

 ## Remarks

-You can use the  **GetDisplayNameFromObjectMatchingID** method to get the display name in a multilanguage environment that uses Object Matching Identifier (OMID) fields.
+Use the **GetDisplayNameFromObjectMatchingID** method to get the display name in a multilanguage environment that uses Object Matching Identifier (OMID) fields.
 For more information, see the **[UseOMIDs](Project.Application.UseOMIDs.md)** property.

 ## Example